ismail0098-lang/Y-/README.md

 <p align="center">
   <img src="Y_minus_QR.png" width="300" alt="Y-Minus Compiler QR Code">
   <br>
   <i>In fact the compiler was soo small i could make it a QR code to scan.
-However i dont recommend people scanning random QR on the internet  so its up to you.</i>
+However i dont recommend people scanning random QR codes on the internet  so its up to you.</i>
 </p>

+Best Regards!
 ---
 **Contact:** YSU - umut7korkmaz@gmail.com